ruby/www.ruby-lang.org/en/documentation/installation/index.md

 but this is outdated.

-To install Ruby on [OpenIndiana][openindiana], please use the [Image Packaging System (IPS)][opensolaris-pkg] client.
+To install Ruby on [OpenIndiana][openindiana], please use the Image Packaging System (IPS) client.
-This will install the latest Ruby binaries and RubyGems directly from the OpenSolaris network repository for Ruby 1.9.
+This will install the Ruby binaries and RubyGems directly from the OpenIndiana repositories.
 It’s easy:

 {% highlight sh %}
-$ pkg install runtime/ruby-18
+$ pkg install runtime/ruby
 {% endhighlight %}

 However, the third-party tools might be a good way to obtain the